score-json/json/TSF/trustable/no-parsing-faults/NPF-04.3.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json parses the literal name false.
+The service provided by the nlohmann/json library parses the literal name false.